lichess-org/lila-gif/theme/README.md

 python3 make-sprites.py
 ```

-This command will use `rsvg-convert` to generate many GIFs in the `theme/sprites` directory, of the form `{boardtheme}-{pieceset}.gif`.
+This command will use `resvg` to generate many GIFs in the `theme/sprites` directory, of the form `{boardtheme}-{pieceset}.gif`.
 It may take 15-30s depending on your computer.

 ## Todo